 Salimo Murrula started his paleontological work after joining the PalNiassa expedition in 2010.
 He received training as a fossil preparator in Portugal and was then accepted at the University of Minho (Portugal) for an undergraduate degree, which he completed in June 2016.
 Salimo participated in various field expeditions and prepared many unique specimens that are currently being studied.
 He is currently part of the staff at the Provincial Direction of Mineral Resources in Niassa.

 Albano Nhassengo is a Geology graduate from Eduardo Mondlane University.
 He did his research thesis on dycinodont specimens collected in the Niassa supervised by PalNiassa paleontologists.
 Albano is currently receiving training to become a fossil preparator at the Laboratory of Paleontology of the National Museum of Geology.

-Rui Castanhinha is a paleontologist and co-founder of the PalNiassa Project.
-He did a PhD at the Gulbenkian Institut (Portugal) on the evolution of development using chicken embryos as a model organism.
-He participated in the first PalNiassa field campaigns and helped co-supervise the first PalNiassa students.
+Rui Castanhinha was a co-founder of the PalNiassa Project.
+He studied at the IGC (Portugal).
+He participated in the first PalNiassa field campaigns and helped co-supervise the first students.